hansieodendaal/logos-blockchain-testing/book/src/architecture-overview.md

 - Metrics endpoint: `NOMOS_OTLP_METRICS_ENDPOINT=http://localhost:4318`
 - Disabled by default (no noise if unset)

-For detailed logging configuration, see [Logging and Observability](operations.md#logging-and-observability).
+For detailed logging configuration, see [Logging & Observability](logging-observability.md).